Learn more with these free online training courses on the Meraki Learning Hub:

 Meraki firmware upgrades are designed to be robust and painless, whether they are deployed to one network or 10,000.
 By the time an upgrade becomes available to customers, Meraki firmware has already gone through an extensive testing process which includes regression, stability, and performance testing.
-In the interest of simplicity, we provide one unified firmware distribution for each of our product families (e.g. MX, MS, MR, MV, MC).
+In the interest of simplicity, we provide one unified firmware distribution for each of our product families (e.g. MX, MS, MR, MV, MG, and MT).

 Stages of the Rollout

-Meraki's firmware rollout process has three stages: Beta, Stable Release Candidate, Stable.
+Meraki's firmware rollout process has three stages: Beta, Stable Release Candidate, and Stable.
 Every firmware version is created and released with the goal of graduating to stable.
 The following sections go over each of the stages in more detail.

 Firmware is made available for production use at first under "Beta".
 Often customers will run beta firmware in their production network to take advantage of new features and bug fixes.
 Beta firmware has already gone through internal regression, stability, and performance testing to limit risks when applied to production networks.
 Customers that opt into beta firmware via the "Try beta firmware" configuration option on dashboard will be automatically notified and scheduled to upgrade to these versions as they are released.
 These upgrades can be canceled, modified, and reverted using the firmware upgrades tool on dashboard.
 Customers can also upgrade their networks at any time to beta firmware by using the firmware upgrade tool on Dashboard.
 Beta firmware can be considered analogous to “Early Deployment” firmware seen in other products in the industry.